 Late in the afternoon, when she got home, Amber found a dozen red roses in a crystal jar right next to her bedroom window and a note stashed in-between where one could read:

 “My dear Amber, I was being sincere this morning when I told you that I didn’t know what you were talking about.
 You said I left you alone in the restaurant, yet I clearly remember being with you the whole night, kissing and cuddling… I don’t want our relationship to end like this, because of something I don’t remember doing… can we talk again soon, so that I can begin to understand what exactly you were referring to and make things right for you and me once more?
 Love, Sean.”

 “Sincere?
 Who do you think you’re trying to fool, Sean Prescott?”

 The moment she finished reading the note, her cell rang.
 His name appeared on the flashing screen.
-She ignored the call the same way he had ignored all of hers the night before, and proceeded downstairs into the kitchen where her mother was fixing dinner.
-Whatever she was cooking already smelled deliciously.
+She ignored the call the same way he had ignored all of hers the night before and proceeded downstairs into the kitchen where her mother was fixing dinner.
+Whatever she was cooking already smelled delicious.

 “Ah, there you are, Amber!” said Linda Watkins looking her way.
 “Have you been to your bedroom yet?”

 “Yes, I’ve seen the roses if that’s what you want to know…”